California county routes in zone N: N8

-The entire route is in Los Angeles County except for about a quarter mile in Orange County between Alondra and Beach Boulevards.

 N9

 County Route N9 (CR N9) is a county highway in Los Angeles County, California, United States, running 12.54 mi from the coast in Malibu through the Santa Monica Mountains to US 101.
 It runs 6.54 mi from State Route 1 (Pacific Coast Highway) along Kanan Dume Road to Mulholland Highway, and then 6 mi from Mulholland Highway along Kanan Road to US 101 in Agoura Hills.
 The route was defined in 1974.